DSSGxUK/s23_deforestation_exp/generate_jnr/README.md

 pip install riskmapjnr==1.2
 ```

-**Note:** If you're working on SLURM and with modules, you can simply load the GDAL package.
-In this case, one doen't need to install GDAL.
+**Note:** If you're working on Avon, you can simply load the GDAL module.
+In this case, one doesn't need to install GDAL.

 ## Usage